openconfig/reference/rpc/gnmi/gnmi-config-subscriptions.md

 pertaining to data leaves that the target considers to be writable.
-If the subscription type is `ON_CHANGE`, the target must separate the notifications triggered by different commits using a `ConfigSubscriptionSyncDone` in a a `SubscribeResponse` message.
+If the subscription type is `ON_CHANGE`, the target must separate the notifications triggered by different commits using a `ConfigSubscriptionSyncDone` in a `SubscribeResponse` message.
-On the other hand, if it is embedded in a `SubscribeResponse`, the action field must be a `ConfigSubscriptionSyncDone`.
+On the other hand, if the extension is embedded in a `SubscribeResponse`, the action field must be a `ConfigSubscriptionSyncDone`.
 This action is used by a target to indicate a commit boundary to the client.

 ## 2.1 Proto